 Each participant committed to making at least one improvement to his or her program which LFG will track.
 For example, several programs will streamline their online posting services or tune up their evaluation procedures.
 One will “completely redo [their] definitions;” another will “build a whole new website!”

-LFG is compiling learnings and successful practices into a guide to develop and improve farm link programs that will be available early fall 2019.
+LFG compiled learnings and successful practices into a guide for practitioners and advocates, Developing and Strengthening Farm Link Programs (or print version).
 The clinic affirmed the importance of farm link programs, their variety and their challenges.
-For more information, contact firstname.lastname@example.org.

 Thank you to our funders!
 This clinic was offered through the Land Access Project, Phase 3 (LAP3) that is working to improve and expand services to help more beginning farmers access farmland.
 LAP3 is supported by a grant from the USDA/NIFA Beginning Farmer and Rancher Development Program (NIFA #2018-70017-28531).
 With special thanks to a generous, anonymous individual donor who provided funds to offer travel scholarships.

 American Farmland Trust

 Athens Land Trust

 Colorado Land Link

 Columbia Land Conservancy